s2t2/sbsim/docs/setup/mac.md

 install Python and manage a virtual environment.

 The installation results in automatically adding some content to your "~/.zshrc" file.
-You may need to run a `conda init bash` or `conda init zsh` command, if prompted to do so.
+You may need to run a `conda init zsh` command, if prompted to do so.

 Remember to restart your shell afterwards.